CarterBartlett/discord-ontos/README.md

 # Discord Ontos

 ## License
-This project is licensed under the Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-See the LICENSE file for full details.
+This project is licensed under The Unlicense.
+You have explicit permission to copy, modify, publish, use, compile, sell or distribute this software for any purpose (commercial & non-commercial), by any means and either with or without attribution.
+[Full details at unlicense.org](https://unlicense.org/).

 ## Features
 - Dice rolling with dice notation